 If you don’t have gutter protection or your gutters are damaged, it’s time to consider gutter replacement.
 Over time, your gutters can become loose and the seals can give way, especially without proper gutter protection systems.
 Consider an update as part of your exterior home maintenance to prepare your house for the chilly winter winds coming off Lake Michigan.

 Watch this video from Tod & Todd explaining why gutter protection systems are so important.

 2. Assess Your Roof

-3. Look Around Your Windows
+3. Look at Your Windows